Post job

 Junior accountants maintain the financial records of companies through the analysis of their general ledger accounts and balance sheets.
 The accountant's post journal entries, maintain accounts receivable and payable, and update financial statements.
 They pay payroll every month, reconcile ledgers, and submit payroll taxes.
 The skills necessary for this job include analytical skills, problem-solving, information confidentiality, and proficiency in accounting software and technology.
 They are also expected to be detail-oriented.

-There are some key differences in responsibilities as well.
-For example, an account administrator responsibilities require skills like "customer service," "financial statements," "customer inquiries," and "computer system."
+There are some key differences in the responsibilities of each position.
+For example, account administrator responsibilities require skills like "customer service," "financial statements," "customer inquiries," and "computer system."
 Meanwhile a typical junior accountant has skills in areas such as "general ledger accounts," "account reconciliations," "payroll taxes," and "accruals."
-This difference in skills reveals how truly different these two careers really are.
+This difference in skills reveals the differences in what each career does.

 Customer service administrators supervise people in performing customer service and relations.
 They manage customer inquiries and oversee customer service representative needs and requirements.
 In carrying out their job, they function as the middlemen between customers and the company.
 Their job requires strong communication and clerical skills.
 They are expected to have a mindset focused on customers while being polite, helpful, and patient.
 Among their other responsibilities include sales promotion, answering phone calls, handling complaints and inquiries, and adherence to team goals and budget.

-In addition to the difference in salary, there are some other key differences that are worth noting.
+In addition to the difference in salary, there are some other key differences worth noting.
 For example, account administrator responsibilities are more likely to require skills like "customer service," "data entry," "financial statements," and "customer inquiries."
-Meanwhile, a account officer might be skilled in areas such as "kyc," "external auditors," "general ledger accounts," and "loan applications."
+Meanwhile, an account officer has duties that require skills in areas such as "kyc," "external auditors," "general ledger accounts," and "loan applications."
 These differences highlight just how different the day-to-day in each role looks.

 A national account coordinator is primarily in charge of building positive relationships with new and existing clients, ensuring client satisfaction and profit growth.
 They support a company's sales team by conveying the needs of clients, developing sales strategies through research and analyses, and recommending solutions against problem areas.
 Moreover, a national account coordinator directly communicates with clients through calls and correspondence, assisting them by answering inquiries, arranging appointments, and addressing issues and concerns, resolving them promptly and efficiently.

-As mentioned, these two careers differ between other skills that are required for performing the work exceedingly well.
-For example, gathering from account administrators resumes, they are more likely to have skills like "customer service," "financial statements," "general ledger," and "journal entries."
-But a customer service administrator might have skills like "strong customer service," "post sales," "customer complaints," and "customer orders."
+The required skills of the two careers differ considerably.
+For example, account administrators are more likely to have skills like "customer service," "financial statements," "general ledger," and "journal entries."
+But a customer service administrator is more likely to have skills like "strong customer service," "post sales," "customer complaints," and "customer orders."